loicrouillermonay/BSA2021_Google/README.md

     [  0,   0,   0,   0,   3, 129]
 ```

-So this model was chosen.
-This is the one we will do the final training with.
-And if this were to be the final model, the group would have re-trained it from 0 on the entire data set without excluding 20% of the data that is in the test dataset.
+This model is the one we deployed and the one we will do the final training with.
+And if this were to be the final model, the group would have finalized the model, that means it again from scratch on the entire data set with the test dataset included.

 ### Deployment